 "At present, those effects are poorly understood.
 So in the SMSS, we’ll experiment with different sizes until we’re satisfied that we’re not changing the flow pattern that we’re trying to measure.
 We need to assess the EPA method against reliable flow standards, as well as examine the performance of CEMS flow meters in distorted gas-flow profiles.”

-In the first (reference) section, air will enter via a bell-shaped intake port and travel through a 3-foot diameter channel which includes an 8-path ultrasonic flow meter (shown at right during calibration) that is traceable to NIST primary flow measurement standards and has an expanded uncertainty of 0.5 % at a 95 % confidence level.
+In the intake (reference) section, air enters via a bell-shaped port and travels through a 0.9 m diameter channel which includes an 8-path ultrasonic flow meter that is traceable to NIST primary flow measurement standards and has an expanded uncertainty of 0.5 % at a 95 % confidence level.

 In addition to measuring the effects of different flow profiles and sensor configurations and providing benchmark data for computational fluid dynamics, Johnson says, “the SMSS will also allow us to look at alternative flow measurement techniques, putting tracers in flow, using long-wavelength acoustics, and using LIDAR.”

 “In order to understand the effects of pollution or to control it, you have to be able to measure it,” says John Wright, a Project Leader in the Fluid Metrology Group.
 “The pollution control and monitoring programs established in the United States are a model for developing economies, and our stack simulator has attracted attention from researchers from other countries, including China.
 We are planning a workshop to coordinate our work.
 Our goal is to improve stack flow measurements and put solid uncertainty analyses in place for them.
 We need reliable stack flow data to make science-based decisions.”